PulseWaves/Specification/specification.rst

   z_{target} = (Z_{target} \* z_{scale}) + z_{offset}

-Using anchor and target point, a pulse direction vector (dx,dy,dz) can be computed that expresses the distance that the laser pulse travels in one sampling unit away from the origin.
-Ihis vector is then scaled to the length of units of whichever chosen world coordinate system (e.g. meters for UTM, decimal degrees for long/lat, feet for US stateplane reference systems) the anchor and target points are in.
+Using the difference between anchor and target point, a pulse direction vector (dx,dy,dz) can be computed that expresses the distance that the laser pulse travels in one thousand sampling units.
+Dividing this vector by one thousand results results in a direction vector that is scaled in the length of units of whichever chosen world coordinate system (e.g. meters for UTM, decimal degrees for long/lat, feet for US stateplane reference systems) the anchor and target points are in and points away from the origin of the laser:

   dx = (x_{target} - x_{anchor}) / 1000 = (X_{anchor} - X_{target}) \* x_{scale} / 1000